 Hi, I'm Sarah Stewart.

 I am a Registered Social Worker (OCSWSSW) and a certified Mental Health First Aid instructor (Basic and Youth courses) with Mental Health First Aid Canada.
-I'm also a Compassion Fatigue Educator, Certified Coach of Gentle Persuasive Approaches to dementia care, and I’ve developed trainings on Trauma-Informed Practice, debriefing teams, mental health in the workplace, and more.
+I'm also a Compassion Fatigue Educator, Certified Coach of Gentle Persuasive Approaches to dementia care, and I’ve developed trainings on trauma-informed practice, debriefing teams, promoting mental health in the workplace, and more.

 I started Open Minds in order to work in a way that supports my own mental health needs while promoting mental health literacy.
-I’ve facilitated trainings for corporations, human resources providers, social services staff, legal professionals, agricultural workers, youth leaders engaged in decolonization and reconciliation work, faith-based volunteers, peer mentors, and many others.
+I’ve facilitated trainings for corporations, human resources providers, social services staff, legal professionals, agricultural workers, youth leaders engaged in decolonization and reconciliation work, faith-based volunteers, peer workers, and many others.
 I know that mental health can be tough to talk about, and that we sometimes need guidance on how to do so with confidence and skill.
 I believe there are no stupid questions, and that learning environments can be transformative spaces when we let ourselves be challenged and open-minded!

 I have been privileged to work in community development, front-line client service, community mental health, curriculum development, and facilitation, in Victoria, B.C., Toronto, Guelph, and Halton.
 In those roles I’ve presented on a number of topics, from sex workers’ rights to wellness for helping professionals.
 I’m passionate about encouraging practical, trauma-informed, and open-minded approaches to all kinds of work.

 I grew up in the Maritimes and now live with my partner and fur-family in Guelph, Ontario, the traditional territory of the Attawandaron (Neutral).
 I continue to learn about the impact of colonization in this country and what decolonization can look like, and try to put this into practice in my day to day life.